-- in the goodness of Santa and the Christmas spirit all year round; that’s why we’re dedicated to providing Pure Joy.
+- We believe in the goodness of Santa and the Christmas spirit all year round; that’s why we’re dedicated to providing Pure Joy.
 Family Style.

-- every visit is special for your family; that’s why we treat every day as a special event.
+- We believe every visit is special for your family; that’s why we treat every day as a special event.

-- everyone deserves the best rate; that’s why we have fair & simple everyday pricing without sales gimmicks.
+- We believe everyone deserves the best rate; that’s why we have fair & simple everyday pricing without sales gimmicks.

-- everyone deserves the best experience we can deliver; that’s why we open our attractions and operate our rides with minimal disruptions.
+- We believe everyone deserves the best experience we can deliver; that’s why we open our attractions and operate our rides with minimal disruptions.

-- everyone deserves the best service we can provide; that’s why we open our gift shops and food shops with minimal exceptions, and our own staff.
+- We believe everyone deserves the best service we can provide; that’s why we open our gift shops and food shops with minimal exceptions, and our own staff.

 Frequently Asked Questions